jyao1/td-shim/README.md

 3.  when you run ```git commit```, pre-commit will do check-code things.

 ## Known limitation
 This package is only the sample code to show the concept.
 It does not have a full validation such as robustness functional test and fuzzing test.
 It does not meet the production quality yet.
-Any codes including the API definition, the libary and the drivers are subject to change.
+Any codes including the API definition, the library and the drivers are subject to change.